Characterizing Pattern Matching and Its Limits on Compositional Task Structures: Experimental Setup

-\paragraph{Dataset construction} We construct four synthetic compositional tasks: \textsc{2-Hop}, \textsc{Parallel 2-Hop}, \textsc{3-Hop}, and \textsc{Non-tree} (\cref{fig:four-structures}).
-We create random mappings from the product space of a token set to control generalization sources not attributable to compositional structures (\textit{i.e.}, commutativity).\footnote{Such \emph{external} generalization sources will be discussed in \cref{sec:discussion} and \cref{app:taxonomy}.} We explain the dataset construction process using \textsc{2-Hop} task (\cref{fig:structure-twohop}), $(x_1, x_2, x_3) \mapsto t$ with $t=f_2(f_1(x_1,x_2),x_3)$, as an example.
-We construct training datasets by defining a token set with size $|\gX|$, and creating two random maps for the primitive functions $f_1 : \gX^2 \to \gX$ and $f_2 : \gX^2 \to \gX$.
+\tightparagraph{Dataset construction.} We construct four synthetic tasks with different structures: \textsc{2-Hop}, \textsc{Parallel 2-Hop}, \textsc{3-Hop}, and \textsc{Non-tree} (\cref{fig:four-structures}).
+To isolate functional-equivalence-based generalizations, we randomly create ground-truth mappings from a product space of token sets to control the generalization sources not attributable to compositional structures (i.e., commutativity).
+We explain the dataset construction process using \textsc{2-Hop} task (\cref{fig:structure-twohop}), $(x_1, x_2, x_3) \mapsto t$ with $t=f_2(f_1(x_1,x_2),x_3)$, as an example.
+We construct training datasets by defining a token set with size $\abs{\gX}$ and randomly defining two mappings for the primitive functions $f_1: \gX^2 \to \gX$ and $f_2: \gX^2 \to \gX$.
 We mark a fraction $p_{\mathrm{seen}}=0.7$ of each function's domain as `seen', gather all possible combinations where both functions are applied to inputs from their seen domains, and uniformly sample $N$ examples to form a training dataset.
 See \cref{app:setup_dataset} for more details of the dataset construction process.

-\paragraph{Training \& evaluation} Following \citet{wang2024grokked}, we train randomly initialized GPT-2 \citep{radford2019language} models with 8 layers, 12 heads, and 768 dimensions (see \cref{app:setup_train} for details).
-We construct two evaluation sets, each with 2,000 instances: \textbf{(1) In-Domain (ID) Test Set }: all primitive function applications (\textit{e.g.}, $f_1(x_1,x_2)$ and $f_2(b,x_2)$ in \textsc{2-Hop} task) are observed during training, but the specific combination was unseen. \textbf{(2) Out-of-Domain (OOD) Test Set}: at least one primitive function application is never observed during training.
+\tightparagraph{Training \& evaluation.} Following \citet{wang2022interpretability}, we train randomly initialized GPT-2~\citep{radford2019language} models with 8 layers, 12 heads, and 768 dimensions as a base model (see \cref{app:setup_train} for details).
+We construct two evaluation sets, each with 2,000 instances: \textbf{(1) ID Test Set }: all primitive function applications (e.g., $f_1(x_1,x_2)$ and $f_2(b,x_3)$ in \textsc{2-Hop} task) are observed during training, but their specific combination was unseen. \textbf{(2) Out-of-coverage (canonical OOD) Test Set}: at least one primitive function application is never observed during training, which is used as a control group.